drfleming0227/Redfish-Tools/doc-generator/README.md

 For `doc_generator.py` examples, see [Redfish doc generator examples](README-configuration-files.md#redfish-doc-generator-examples).

+## Configuration

+Use the `--config` option to specify the [base configuration file](README-configuration-files.md#base-configuration-file "README-configuration-files.md/#base-configuration-file").
+The base configuration file defines configuration keys that define the generated output.
+Some configuration information, such as URI mappings, cannot be specified on the command line.

+Several flavors of configuration files are available.
+See [Redfish doc generator: Configuration and supplementary files](README-configuration-files.md).

 ## Output modes and output formats

-To define the output mode and format of the generated document, you can use either or both command-line arguments and configuration keys.
+To define the output mode and format of a generated document, use either or both command-line arguments and configuration keys.

 The *output mode* defines the type of generated output: